Afri-Dev/-NatuSambilile/README.md

 *   Git (if your project is not already in a Git repository, initialize one and push it to GitHub/GitLab/Bitbucket).

 ### 2. Deployment Steps

+## Contributing

+1. Fork the repository and create a feature branch.
+2. Make your changes and add tests if needed.
+3. Submit a pull request with a clear description of your changes.

+## Troubleshooting

+- If the site does not show, check for router conflicts or missing routes in `App.tsx` and `index.tsx`.
+- Ensure your user role matches the expected string (e.g., "Student" for students).
+- For AI features, ensure your Gemini API key is set up correctly.
+- For further help, open an issue or contact the maintainer.

+---

+For more details, see the full documentation in each source file and comments throughout the codebase.